quantaliz/solaibot/android/Zerion-QuickStart.md

 4. **Test Transactions**
    - Ask LLM: "Show my recent transactions"
-   - Should see transaction history
+   - Should see transaction history (default limit 10, automatically clamped between 1-50)

 5. **Test Verification**
    - Make x402 payment
    - Ask LLM to verify the transaction
    - Should see confirmation details

+6. **Test Address Overrides**
+   - Ask LLM: `Show the portfolio for address uZ1N4C9dc71Euu4GLYt5UURpFtg1WWSwo3F4Rn46Fr3`
+   - Ask LLM: `Get the SOL balance for address FILL_IN_ADDRESS on solana-devnet`
+   - Responses should mention the target address (not the connected wallet) and the requested network

 ## 📋 New LLM Commands